Pigpen42305/LoC-API-in-Python/README.md

     }
 }
 ```
-12. If you have internet connection, paste this into the python shell:
+12. If you have internet connection, paste this into the python shell to try printing a transcript:
 ```python
 from locpy import EntryData # Imports EntryData after setting up